NativeJim/NativeJim/README.md

 <br>    🌱 I’m currently learning Python<br><br>    🤝 I’m looking for help with in learning the basics of Python<br><br>    📫 How to reach me Jeremesorteberg059@gmail.com<br><br>    ⚡ Fun fact I can ride my pedal bike backwards<br>
 <img align ="right" alt="Coding" width="400" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif">

+## 🆕

+In recent months, I've found myself becoming a go-to resource among my friends and strangers for troubleshooting their computer issues.
+I've successfully diagnosed and resolved various problems such as startup beeps, malfunctioning fans, improperly seated RAM, and sluggish internet connections.
+I've also taken on tasks such as re-imaging four laptops for several acquaintances.
+On my own time, I've been engaging myself in the complexities of computer networking by experimenting with network creation and configuration using the Cisco Packet Tracer Application.
+This hands-on approach reflects my commitment to expanding my knowledge and expertise in this field.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jereme-sorteberg)